MiamiOH-CSE274/08_Graph_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. add - add correctly addes to edge objects, one to both vector of each node
+1. add - add correctly addes two edge objects, one to both vector of each node
 2. remove - removes the edge between the two nodes if it exists
 3. getCost - returns the cost of the edge if it exists, -1.0 if it doesnt